Best Car Insurance Companies 2026: Ratings, Prices & Customer Reviews

 • USAA — Best overall experience

-• Progressive — Lower claims scores
+• Progressive — Below-average 2025 JD Power claims score

 Average Annual Rates at a Glance

 Understanding how pricing compares across the big five helps you set realistic expectations before you shop.
 Remember, your actual rate will depend on your driving record, ZIP code, credit score, and coverage level.
-For a broader view of how location impacts your premium, see our guide on car insurance rates by state.
+For a broader view of how location impacts your premium, see our guide on car insurance differences by state.

 Compare Car Insurance Rates in Ohio